gianni-rosato/svt-av1-psy/README.md

 - `--color-help`
 Prints the information found in Appendix A.2 of the user guide in order to help users more easily understand the Color Description Options in SvtAv1EncApp.

+# Building

+For Linux, macOS, & Windows build instructions, see the [PSY Development](Docs/PSY-Development.md) page.

 # Getting Involved

 For more information on SVT-AV1-PSY and this project's mission, see the [PSY Development](Docs/PSY-Development.md) page.